home-assistant/home-assistant.io/source/_components/upnp.markdown

 - **Sensor** - Allows to get the network statistics from your router such as bytes in/out and packets in/out.

-Please note that UPnP or NAT-PMP needs to be enabled on your router for this component to work.
+Please note that UPnP or NAT-PMP needs to be enabled on your router for this integration to work.

 ## {% linkable_title Configuration %}